Easy Italian dinner rolls are fantastic and they don’t require time to rise so you can whip them up and have them on the table in 30 minutes or less.

-Just when I think I know everything about someone, like my husband, he surprises me and creates an amazing Italian flavored roll out of one of my favorite recipes.
+Just when I think I know everything about someone, like my husband who doesn’t cook much, he surprises me and creates an amazing Italian-flavored dinner roll from one of my favorite recipes.

 Then he surprises me again the next night when he makes special gluten and egg-free batch for me.

 The gluten and egg-free rolls have less browning on top.
 The browning is actually caused by the egg wash that is brushed on before baking.
 But besides all that glamour…mine were great!